hecerinc/Notes-On/finanzas/chap14.md

 Employers can sponsor two types of retirement programs:

 - _basic plans_: in which employees automatically participate after a certain period of employement
-- _supplemental plans_: which are mostly volutnary programs that enable employees to increase the amount of funds being set aside for retirement.
+- _supplemental plans_: which are mostly voluntary programs that enable employees to increase the amount of funds being set aside for retirement.

 #### Participation requirements